glasnt/words/outofthebox.md

 ## Entertain, inspire, and delight.

 Hopefully one of these talks has piqued your interest, and the next time you see a call for papers, you might just submit something with a little bit of flair.
-Conference organisers love a good out-of-the-box talk.
+Conference organisers love a good out-of-the-box talk, as long as it's relevent to the material and the audience.
+A gimmick for gimmick's sake won't be received well, but when it adds extra shine to already good content, it's a delight to experience.